DylanMeeus/springboot_jwt_blog/_posts/2016-01-26-four-types-of-leaks-in-your-javascript-code-and-how-to-get-rid-of-them.markdown

 element.removeEventListener('click', onClick);
 element.parentNode.removeChild(element);
 // Now when element goes out of scope,
-// both element en onClick will be collected even in old browsers that don't
+// both element and onClick will be collected even in old browsers that don't
 // handle cycles well.
 ```